pixlcore/xyops/docs/data.md

 This is set to `true` when the job was fired from an event test.
 This is used to override the event enabled check, and add hints to the UI.

+## Job.secrets

+If any secrets were assigned to the job, this object will *temporarily* hold the decrypted key/value pairs for the job code to use.
+They are **not** stored anywhere, and only passed to the Event Plugin running the job for immediate use.

 ## Job.workflow

 When the job is itself a workflow, or a sub-job inside a workflow, this object will contain additional information.
 See [JobWorkflow](#jobworkflow) for details.